Cheval Blanc Paris

 Kate Van Dell

-Kate Van Dell is a travel advisor, writer and the founder of Sebastian Luxe Travel.
-She specializes in luxury ski trips, wellness travel, and private villas, with a particular focus on hotels that balance beauty, ease, and real-life logistics.
-Kate splits her time between the Netherlands and Westport, CT. she brings a holistic travel lens and a calm, detail-oriented approach shaped by her background as a former ER nurse.
-Her work is backed by verified five-star reviews on Fora, and she is a Virtuoso-affiliated advisor.
+Kate Van Dell is a travel advisor, writer and the founder of Sebastian Luxe Travel, based in Westport, Connecticut, and frequently in Europe.
+She specializes in luxury ski trips, wellness escapes, and private villa stays, with a particular eye for hotels that are as practical as they are beautiful.
+Her work is backed by verified five-star reviews on Fora.

 Next